oblio360/dota-blog/_drafts/zero-hero-storm-spirit.md

 ---
 layout: post
-title: "From Zero to Hero: Storm Spirit"
+title: "From Zero to Hero: Rai'jin, the Storm Spirit"
 ---

 Hello folks, I'm oblio and I'll be your host for this very first episode of "Dota History: From Zero to Hero", a series